 Hello to all the YOUs out there!
 A very warm welcome to the website, LIVE IN BELGIUM.
-The creation of this website based on my first-hand experience of the legal cohabitation visa process.
-Subsequently, the discussion on the lifestyle and topics revolving around Belgium.
+The creation of this website based on my first-hand experience of the legal cohabitation visa process (living together procedure in Belgium) leading to family reunification.
+Subsequently, discussions on the lifestyle and topics revolving around Belgium.
 Let’s walk the journey in Belgium together.

 Brief Relationship History

 My name is MissSJ.
 I am a Singaporean.
 My boyfriend is a Belgian with a full-time job.
 We are currently living in Antwerp, Flemish Region of Flanders.

 I knew my Belgian boyfriend since August 2010 through online dating.
 We first met in Bangkok, Thailand in November 2010 during his summer holiday.
 In short, we knew each other for six years maintaining a long-distance relationship before declaring a legal cohabitation in Belgium on 15 July 2016.

 It took me two months after arrival to get an Orange Card.
 Following another two months later, the commune approved my residence permit F card.
 Although the confirmation comes in a short span of four months from the arrival day, I could only receive my F Card after a total duration of eight months.
 That is also the last day of my Orange Card expiry date in March 2017.